-Donald Trump May Cost $300 Million To Tax-Payers In One Year
+Donald Trump May Cost Taxpayers $300 Million In One Year

 Donald Trump has been in the office for just a month and has cost taxpayers almost $10 million in travel expenses.
-New York Police Department estimates the expenditure of around $500,000 per day to secure the Trump Towers, where the First Lady is still living.
+New York Police Department estimates the expenditure of around $500,000 per day to secure the Trump Towers, where the first lady is still living.
 If this trend continues, the bill could be more than $300 million for the first year itself.

-According to the Washington Post, the figure for President Trump’s trips is calculated from an October 2016 Government Accountability Office (GAO), estimate of presidential travel costs to Florida that includes only the expenses that are linked with his three trips to Mar-a-Lago.
+According to the Washington Post, the cost of President Trump’s trips is calculated from an October 2016 Government Accountability Office (GAO) estimate of presidential travel costs to Florida that includes only the expenses that are linked with his three trips to Mar-a-Lago.

-Between Secret Service and police surrounding the estate, and the U.S. Coast Guard in the surrounding waters, Mar-a-Lago is indeed a second White House.
+Between Secret Service and police surrounding the estate, as well as the U.S. Coast Guard in the surrounding waters, Mar-a-Lago is indeed a second White House.
 At this moment, the White House has not disclosed the exact cost of Donald Trump’s frequent visit to the place, but according to CBS News, the $10 million estimate is based on figures from a similar trip by former President Barack Obama back in 2013.

 CBS News also noted that president’s Air Force One costs more than $180,000 per hour to operate.
 In simple words, a four-hour roundtrip flight to Mar-a-Lago costs more than $700,000.

-“If he’s going down there every weekend, the costs are going to add up pretty quickly,” said Tom Fitton, president of the watchdog group Judicial Watch.
+“If he’s going down there every weekend, the costs are going to add up pretty quickly,” said Tom Fitton, the president of the watchdog group Judicial Watch.
 “He doesn’t need to go to Florida every weekend.
 He can work at the White House or up at Camp David.”

 @OngLengImm @FoxBusiness Donald Trump's vacation expenses at his own resort in one month were more than Barack Obama's entire first year.